-Under Component 3.3., when ICRC supports seed, tool and fertilizer assistance to farmers, ICRC will follow the guidelines in this Annex as applicable and provide training to farmers for proper use of fertilizers, pest and disease management in line with this Annex.
-This Plan may also be relevant under rehabilitation or development of irrigation systems under Component 3, where project activities create a risk of increased use of chemical fertilizers or pesticides.
+When ICRC supports seed, tool and fertilizer assistance to farmers, ICRC will follow the guidelines in this Annex as applicable and provide training to farmers for proper use of fertilizers, pest and disease management in line with this Annex.
+This Plan may also be relevant under rehabilitation or development of irrigation systems, where project activities create a risk of increased use of chemical fertilizers or pesticides.